-Kwolek and Butryn – intentionally overlooked?
+Kwolek and Butryn – deliberately overlooked?

 Outside Hitters: Bartosz Bednorz, Tomasz Fornal, Michał Gierżot, Wilfredo León, Mikołaj Sawicki, Kamil Semeniuk, Artur Szalpuk, Rafał Szymura, Aleksander Śliwka